Ryankai/Simple-script-for-text-copy/README.md

 # Simple-script-for-text-copy
-This script can remove the carriage return in the text.
+This script can remove the carriage return in the text from clipboard.

 In my research, I always need to copy text from PDF files.
 In some situations, the line breaker makes thing complicated.
 So I wrote this scrit.
 It can automatically detect text copied to clipcoard and remove all carriage return.